Daviruss1969/noks/README.md

 <h3 align="center">Noks</h3>

   <p align="center">
-    Noks is an open-source, cross-platform game engine written in modern C++17.
+    Noks is an open-source, cross-platform game engine written in modern C++17 with the Vulkan API.
     <br />
     <a href="https://github.com/Daviruss1969/noks"><strong>Explore the docs »</strong></a>
     <br />